shelleychen318/coursify/README.md

 # Coursify

-A full-stack web app that keeps track of the courses you've taken so far in university.
+A full-stack web app that keeps track of the courses you've completed in university so far.

 ## Tech Stack
 Database: MongoDB, Mongoose